I'm a guitarist and bassist with over 35 years of experience as a musician.

 The best choice for you is dependent on your goals and situation.

-Combo Amp or Head and Cab for Home Use?
+Is a Head and Cab Good for Home Use?

 Remember, there is no wrong answer here, even when playing at home.
 However, there are better and worse answers, depending on where you stand.
 Here are five questions to ask so you can start sorting it all out: